-- (1) The reallocation forms for CoCs to indicate which eligible renewal projects, if any, will be reduced or eliminated through the reallocation process. - (2) Six separate project listing forms: - (a) two project listings require that all project applications are ranked with unique number, New (reallocated, CoC Bonus, and DV Bonus) and Renewal, in order of priority and identify any project applications rejected by the CoC; and (b) four project listings for non-ranked project applications, YHDP renewal, YHDP replacement, CoC planning, and UFA Costs (if applicable); and, Collaborative Applicants must ensure only one project application for CoC planning, and if the CoC's Collaborative Applicant is designated as a UFA by HUD, one UFA Costs project application is submitted by the CoC. - (3) Form HUD-2991, Certification of Consistency with the Consolidated Plan, which must be signed by the authorizing jurisdiction(s) and dated between August 17, 2021 and November 16, 2021.
-Additionally, applicants that propose to claim a reservation or trust land geographic area and to locate a project on a reservation or trust land must include a tribal resolution from the tribe authorizing the applicant to do so.
-Tribes do not need to include a tribal resolution to claim their own reservation or trust land or to site a project on their own reservation or trust land.
+(1) The reallocation forms for CoCs to indicate which eligible renewal projects, if any, will be reduced or eliminated through the reallocation process.

+(2) Six separate project listing forms:

+(a) two project listings require that all CoC project applications, New (reallocated, CoC Bonus, and DV Bonus) and Renewal, are ranked with unique numbers, in order of priority and identify any project applications rejected by the CoC; and applicant to do so or a letter from an official or principal of the Indian Tribe or TDHE who is authorized to act on behalf of the Indian Tribe or TDHE indicating approval.
+Tribes do not need to include a tribal resolution or a letter from an official of the Indian Tribe or TDHE who is authorized to act on behalf of the Indian Tribe or TDHE to site a project on their own reservation or trust land.
 A tribal resolution is the formal manner in which the tribal government expresses its legislative will in accordance with its organic documents.
 In the absence of such organic documents, a written expression adopted pursuant to tribal practices will be acceptable.

+(b) four project listings for non-ranked project applications, YHDP renewal, YHDP replacement, CoC planning, and UFA Costs (if applicable); and, Collaborative Applicants must ensure only one project application for CoC planning, and if the CoC's Collaborative Applicant is designated as a UFA by HUD, one UFA Costs project application is submitted by the CoC.

+(3) Form HUD-2991, Certification of Consistency with the Consolidated Plan, which must be signed by the authorizing jurisdiction(s) and dated between June 30, 2022 and September 30, 2022 Additionally, applicants that propose to locate a project on a reservation or trust land must include a tribal resolution from the tribe authorizing the

-Collaborative Applicants will also be required to certify there is a demonstrated need for all ranked permanent housing renewal projects and these projects comply with program requirements and appropriate standards of housing quality and habitability on the Renewal Project Listing.
-For more information on the CoC Priority Listing, see Section VI.E.3 of this NOFO.
+Collaborative Applicants will also be required to certify there is a demonstrated need for all ranked permanent housing (PH) renewal projects and these projects comply with program requirements and appropriate standards of housing quality and habitability on the Renewal Project Listing.
+For more information on the CoC Priority Listing, see Section VI.F.3 of this NOFO.